keatsandyeats/Shine-ModSelector/README.md

 ````

 ## Future plans
-Use Shine's GUI to give you a selectable list of mods with human-readable names
+Use Shine's GUI to give you a selectable list of mods with human-readable names.
+Remove "enabled" from the config as it is not actually changeable by the user.

 ## Distant future plans
 Currently I use vanilla NS2's config writing system to edit MapCycle.json.
 This makes your new MapCycle rather condensed and squashed.
 Eventually I hope to enhance this with pretty whitespace and newlines.